EthanCai/programming-learning-notes/projects-part-11-management.md

 ## BPM

 - [Zeebe](https://zeebe.io/): A Workflow Engine for Microservices Orchestration.
 Define, orchestrate, and monitor business processes across microservices.
+- [Cadence](https://cadenceworkflow.io/): Uber released a major version of its workflow orchestration platform named Cadence after six years in development.
+Uber and other companies use Cadence to build stateful services at scale using native programming languages.
+The team targets usability, observability, and efficiency improvements for subsequent releases.
+Cadence is an open-source platform for workflow orchestration.
+Like other systems of that type, it helps to handle complex stateful workflows at scale with efficiency and reliability in mind.
+Unlike similar platforms, workflows are defined directly in programming languages like Java and Go (officially supported), Python, or Ruby (supported by the community).
 - [Workflow Engine](https://workflowengine.io/): Workflow Engine is a perfect solution if you are dealing with business entities life cycle management in a project.Using embedded drag&drop designer you can create processes in your system and manage your workflows via simple API.

 ## Engineering Platform